cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD only allow installation of Microsoft Apps approved by the agency.

 <!--Policy: MS.TEAMS.5.1v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk with allowing integration for all Microsoft Apps is access to Teams information through vulnerabilities that can be present in app unmanaged by the agency.
-By only allowing specific apps and blocking all others the agency will better manage its app integration and potential exposure points.
+- _Rationale:_ The security risk with allowing all Microsoft Apps integration, is access to Teams information through vulnerabilities possibly present in apps not managed by the agency.
+By only allowing specific apps and blocking all others, the agency will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.